sjspielman/tasty/workshop/workshop-logistics.md

 Our goal during consultation days is to make sure you get the support you need from instructors, to facilitate peer-to-peer learning, and to maximize the information that is available to everyone in a form that is discoverable in the future.
 For these reasons, the main process for communication on consultation days is the training-specific Slack channel.
-We recommend following these [posting for error help guidelines](posting-errors-guidelines.md) when you request help for errors you encounter in your code.
+Again, we recommend following these [guidelines for posting errors](posting-errors-guidelines.md) when requesting help for errors you encounter in your code.

 _Remember – if you have a question, another person in the course almost certainly has the same question!_